luigifaticoso/Auto-Annotate/README.md

-# Auto-Annotate: Automatically annotate your entire image directory by a single command.
+# Auto-Annotate: Automatically annotate your entire image directory by a single command. ( Version for more than one label )

 For a more detailed explaination and code usage, please refer to this [medium article](https://medium.com/analytics-vidhya/automated-image-annotation-using-auto-annotate-tool-f8fff8ea4900).